-Every complaint or suspicion of abuse from within or outside Repton School will be taken seriously and action will be taken in accordance with this policy.
+Every complaint or suspicion of abuse from within or outside Repton Prep School will be taken seriously and action will be taken in accordance with this policy.

-Definition of Safeguarding:
+5 Definition of Safeguarding:

-Safeguarding and promoting the welfare of children is defined in KCSiE as:
+Safeguarding and promoting the welfare of children is defined in KCSiE 2024 as:

-- protecting children from maltreatment - preventing impairment of children's health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.